-Exchange the word “vice” for “love”, frame the second clause with parentheses, and Your Vice is a Locked Room and Only I have the Key would be a fitting title for a mid-70’s, quiet storm R&B song.
+Exchange the word “vice” for “love”, frame the second clause and Your Vice is a Locked Room and Only I have the Key would be a fitting title for a mid-70’s, quiet storm R&B song.
 I can absolutely hear Michael Henderson or Ronald Isley singing those words in a chorus that concludes by pushing the metaphor to the brink of literality.
-That title is the primary reason why I added it to my Amazon Prime queue in the first place,

 - Racist / supremacist sexual harassment of a black maid

-- Impromptu hippy a capella choir singing accompanied by solo nude hippy table dancing
+- Impromptu hippy a capella choir singing accompanied by nude table dancing

 - Oedipally influenced psychological taunting and sexual assault